mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 The installation process was okay, not great.
 It was slow but reliable and didn't require users to configure anything manually.

 Two years later, TinyPilot's update process was a mess.
 It still relied on the same shaky foundations from the prototype, except now there was a complex web of interdependencies.
 Ansible roles depended on Git repositories, which depended on other Ansible roles, which depended on parameters in a bunch of YAML files.
-Minor changes could swallow weeks of development time.
+Minor changes swallowed weeks of development time.

 All this because I never bothered to learn standard Linux packaging tools.